aws-solutions-library-samples/guidance-for-iso20022-messaging-workflows-on-aws/README.md

 [here](./iac.cicd/iam_role_codebuild/data.tf#L16) and
 [here](./iac.cicd/iam_role_assume/data.tf#L8)

-3. Amazon Web Application Firewall is deployed by default in non-blocking mode.
+4. Amazon Web Application Firewall is deployed by default in non-blocking mode.
 To change this behavior from `count` to `block`, update Terraform configuration [here](./iac.src/waf_web_acl/main.tf#L16).
 To add more rules, update Terraform configuration [here](./iac.src/waf_web_acl/locals.tf#L2)

-4. Amazon Simple Storage Service blocks public access by default.
+5. Amazon Simple Storage Service blocks public access by default.
 This solution removes this block on both account level and bucket level to enable health checks managed via data plane of Amazon S3.
 Terraform configuration where this behavior is defined can be viewed [here](./iac.src/s3_health/main.tf#L25) and [here](./iac.src/s3_health/main.tf#L39)

-5. Amazon EventBridge Scheduler is used to trigger every minute AWS Lambda functions for `Timeout MSA` and `Recover MSA` .
+6. Amazon EventBridge Scheduler is used to trigger every minute AWS Lambda functions for `Timeout MSA` and `Recover MSA` .
 To change this behavior, update Terraform configuration [here](./iac.src/scheduler_timeout/main.tf#L8) and [here](./iac.src/scheduler_recover/main.tf#L8).
 We are still exploring options to provide a more granular solution, down to every X seconds

-## Clean Up
+## Cleaning Up

 If you decide to clean up your AWS environment and remove all AWS resources deployed by this solution, this can be easily achieved by running the following